 Report of the statutory auditor

-Statutory auditor’s report to the shareholders’ meeting of Galapagos NV for the year ended 31 December 2017
+Statutory auditor’s report to the shareholders’ meeting of Galapagos NV for the year ended 31 December 2018 – Consolidated financial statements

-In the context of the statutory audit of the consolidated financial statements of Galapagos NV (“the company”) and its subsidiaries (jointly “the Group”), we hereby submit our statutory audit report to you.
-This report includes our report on the consolidated financial statements together with our report on other legal and regulatory requirements.
-These reports are one and indivisible.
+In the context of the statutory audit of the consolidated financial statements of Galapagos NV (“the company”) and its subsidiaries (jointly “the group”), we hereby submit our statutory audit report.
+This report includes our report on the consolidated financial statements and the other legal and regulatory requirements.
+These parts should be considered as integral to the report.

-We were appointed in our capacity as statutory auditor by the shareholders’ meeting of 25 April 2017 in accordance with the proposal of the board of directors issued upon recommendation of the audit committee.
-Our mandate will expire on the date of the shareholders’ meeting deliberating on the consolidated financial statements for the year ending 31 December 2019.
-We have performed the statutory audit of the consolidated financial statements of Galapagos NV for 12 consecutive years.
-We are the statutory auditor of Galapagos NV for 18 consecutive years.
+We were appointed in our capacity as statutory auditor by the shareholders’ meeting of 25 April 2017, in accordance with the proposal of the board of directors issued upon recommendation of the audit committee.
+Our mandate will expire on the date of the shareholders’ meeting deliberating on the financial statements for the year ending 31 December 2019.
+We have performed the statutory audit of the consolidated financial statements of Galapagos NV for 13 consecutive years.
+We are the statutory auditor of Galapagos NV for 19 consecutive years.

-We have audited the consolidated financial statements of the Group, which comprise the consolidated statement of financial position as at 31 December 2017, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flow for the year then ended, as well as the summary of significant accounting policies and other explanatory notes.
-The consolidated statement of financial position shows total assets of 1 286 274 (000) EUR and the consolidated income statement shows a consolidated loss for the year then ended of 115 704 (000) EUR.
+We have audited the consolidated financial statements of the group, which comprise the consolidated statement of financial position as at 31 December 2018, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flow for the year then ended, as well as the summary of significant accounting policies and other explanatory notes.
+The consolidated statement of financial position shows total assets of 1 439 496 (000) EUR and the consolidated statement of comprehensive income shows a loss for the year then ended of 29 155 (000) EUR.

-In our opinion, the consolidated financial statements of Galapagos NV give a true and fair view of the Group’s net equity and financial position as of 31 December 2017 and of its consolidated results and its consolidated cash flow for the year then ended, in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and with the legal and regulatory requirements applicable in Belgium.
+In our opinion, the consolidated financial statements give a true and fair view of the group’s net equity and financial position as of 31 December 2018 and of its consolidated results and its consolidated cash flow for the year then ended, in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and with the legal and regulatory requirements applicable in Belgium.

 Basis for the unqualified opinion

-We conducted our audit in accordance with International Standards on Auditing (ISA).
+We conducted our audit in accordance with International Standards on Auditing (ISA), as applicable in Belgium.
+In addition, we have applied the International Standards on Auditing approved by the IAASB applicable to the current financial year, but not yet approved at national level.
 Our responsibilities under those standards are further described in the “Responsibilities of the statutory auditor for the audit of the consolidated financial statements” section of our report.
 We have complied with all ethical requirements relevant to the statutory audit of consolidated financial statements in Belgium, including those regarding independence.

 We have obtained from the board of directors and the company’s officials the explanations and information necessary for performing our audit.